 Due to delays in eligibility codes being issued by HMRC there may be some families who applied for 30 hours free childcare in August and have not received their code by 31 August.
 If you started your application process before 31 August here's what you now need to do:

 If you take up additional childcare prior to confirmation please note that these hours may be fully chargeable if the code is not validated or you don't meet the eligibility criteria.
 Your childcare provider will be able to provide further information around code validations and what to do next.

 If you have not started your application you will not be able to get the extended entitlement to 30 hours free childcare until 1 January 2018.

-The 30 hours extended entitlement is double the 15 hours currently available for all three and four-year-olds.
-Eligible parents can use it as 30 hours per week during term time or spread the hours over the full year (1140 hours in total).
-Working parents will need to meet the national eligibility criteria.
+The 30 hours extended entitlement is double the universal entitlement of 15 hours which is available for all three and four-year-olds.
+Working parents can use it as 30 hours per week during term time or 22.8 hours per week if you choose to ‘stretch’ your entitlement across 50 weeks of the year.
+(1140 hours in total).

 Choosing a childcare provider

 You will need to choose an eligible childcare provider that has capacity to offer you a childcare place for the hours you need.
 Visit our looking for childcare page where you can search for local provision and look at the types of childcare available.